diba-lab/RippleDetector/README.md

 Open Ephys plugin to detect hippocampal ripple events.

 ## Installation
 Create a new plugin for Open Ephys using the RippleDetector codes.
 In short words, you will first have to download the Open Ephys GUI source code and compile it (https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/491544/Installation).
 Then create the build files for the plugin and compile it.
 You will find detailed instruction in the Open Ephys wiki website (https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/950297/Tutorial+Add+a+custom+processor).
+Go here if installing on Windows for more detailed instructions!

 ## Ripple detection algorithm
 The ripple detection algorithm works in two steps: